HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/SOLID Objects.md

 The process of designing these cohesive systems requires not only OOP design techniques but also domain knowledge.
 The designer of the system, should know how a library system operates so that, he/she can accurately simulate their responsibilities on code.

 You can also apply SRP on individual methods inside objects.
 Methods should be responsible of one thing only.
 Keeping methods pure like these will help reduce unwanted side effects.
 The builder/manipulator naming scheme will help you with this.
-Also a method should not be responsible of handling the problems.
+Also, a method should not be responsible of handling the problems such as errors/exceptions.
 The method should delegate that responsibility to the clients of that method.
-The methods itself should only report the problem.
+The methods itself should only report/raise/throw the problem.
 The best way to do this in OOP is by raising an exception.

 ### Open/Closed Principle